 Linking using personal data

-Where UKIB.org.uk contains links to other websites, this Policy only applies to UKIB.org.uk and does not cover; websites belonging to other government services, transactions or third party websites that we may link to.
+Where UKIB.org.uk or any other UKIB Site contain links to other websites, this Policy only applies to UKIB.org.uk and such UKIB Site and does not cover websites belonging to other government services, transactions or third party websites that we may link to.
 UKIB does not take responsibility for the content of third-party websites or services which will have their own terms and conditions and privacy policies.